adhityaravi/gundog/README.md

 ## What Gundog Doesn't Do

-- **Chat**: It's retrieval, not generation.
+- **Chat**: It does not use a LLM rather uses vector embedding models.
+Hence, it's retrieval, not generation.
 Feed results to your LLM of choice.
 - **Cloud anything**: Everything runs locally.
 Your code stays on your machine.

 ## Why "Gundog"?